botbreeder/mudbasic/README.md

 To me, this is not a problem you solve with code.
 This is a problem you solve with a simple rule: **do not rely on systems execution order**.
 If, from the very beginning, you keep in mind that you never know which systems run before/after another one, then the scheduling problem vanishes.

 Moreover there's a crucial benefit here since we're working in a distributed environment.
-The datastore is centralized on Firebase or a similar shared dbase, but every task runs client-side, in the browsers of the users. **Every system can be assigned to a client, so everything runs concurrently.**
+The datastore is centralized on Firebase or a similar shared dbase, but each task runs client-side, in the browser of a user. **Every system can be assigned to a client, so everything runs concurrently.**

 The architecture doesn't even have to run every system every cycle.
 Instead, systems have an "ideal frequency", and the architecture balances work automatically by redistributing systems to clients when needed, in order to get closer to the desired frequencies.
 There is no central controller, clients communicate through a **scheduling board** to cooperate and achieve adaptive balancing.

 The world isn't deterministic, but it works as expected, because it is designed from the ground up in the perspective of doing everything asynchronously and concurrently.
-It can be slow: after all we're not making a 60fps game, we're telling a story.
+It can be slow: we're not making a 60fps game, we're telling a story.
 Events will happen in time.